 Kingfishers is a transition class which usually runs for the last half of the academic year.
 The focus here is on the preparation of your child for entry to their final year in the Nursery as a member of the Badgers or Foxes Class.

 Badgers and Foxes

 Two classes run for the final year at Nursery.
-The Badgers classroom is accommodated in ‘Splash’ next to the Pre-Prep department and Foxes have their own classroom at the top of the Nursery building, but access Splash regularly to interact with their peers and use the resources there.
+The Badgers classroom is accommodated in ‘Splash’ next to the Pre-Prep department and Foxes have their own classroom at the top of the Nursery building.
+They access Splash regularly to interact with their peers and use the resources there.

 Both classes offer exciting, challenging and thought-provoking creative activities.
-French, Forest School, Music and PE are timetabled weekly and are all with specialist teachers.
-Visits to the Sensory Room also continue.
-In the Lent and Summer terms we increase our contact with the Pre-Prep department and start using the Reception classrooms as part of our transition programme to ensure a smooth passage from Nursery to ‘big school’.
+French, Forest School, Music, PE and Yoga are timetabled weekly and are all run by specialist teachers.
+In the Lent and Summer terms we increase our contact with the Pre-Prep department and start using the Reception classrooms as part of our transition programme.
+This helps to ensure a smooth passage from Nursery to ‘big school’.